-- 1. Position traction unit on a level surface. - Lower the loader arms, shut off the engine, and remove the key. - 3.
-Open the rear-access cover. - 4.
-Place a drain pan under the filter (Figure 58).
+- After the first 8 operating hours - After every 200 operating hours - 1.
+Position traction unit on a level surface. - 2.
+Lower the loader arms, stop the engine, and remove the key. - 3.
+Open the rear access cover. - 4.
+Place a drain pan under the filter (Figure 54).

 - 1. Hydraulic filter - 5.
-Remove the old filter (Figure 58) and wipe the surface of the filter adapter gasket clean. - 6.
+Remove the old filter (Figure 54) and wipe the surface of the filter adapter gasket clean. - 6.
 Apply a thin coat hydraulic fluid to the rubber gasket on the replacement filter. - 7.
-Install the replacement hydraulic filter onto the filter adapter (Figure 58).
+Install the replacement hydraulic filter onto the filter adapter (Figure 54).
 Tighten it clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 3/4 turn. - 8.
 Clean up any spilled fluid. - 9.
-Start the engine and let it run for about 2 minutes to purge air from the system. - 10.
-Shut off the engine and check for leaks.
+Start the engine and let it run for about two minutes to purge air from the system. - 10.
+Stop the engine and check for leaks.

 Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
-Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury; otherwise, gangrene may result.
+Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.

-- Keep your body and hands away from pinhole leaks or nozzles that eject high-pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks; never use your hands. - 11.
-Check the fluid level in the hydraulic tank (refer to Checking the Hydraulic-Fluid Level (page 18)) and add fluid to raise the level to mark on dipstick.
-Do not overfill the tank. - 12.
-Close the rear-access cover.
+- Keep your body and hands away from pin hole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks, never use your hands. - 11.
+Check the fluid level in the hydraulic tank (refer to Checking the Hydraulic Fluid) and add fluid to raise the level to mark on dipstick.
+Do not over fill the tank. - 12.
+Close the rear access cover.